How Optional Is Test-Optional?

 Schools that sincerely will not hold a lack of standardized test scores against applicants from more affluent backgrounds will ask for additional information in lieu of scores: extra essays, interviews, videos, et cetera.

 All of this brings us to the current COVID-19 situation: the UCs and a few private colleges have announced temporary test-optional policies for this year’s junior class (Class of 2021).
-While this will no doubt be a trend among other colleges this year, students should remember that while a college may not require scores, they still very much want (and are actively accepting) them – and this includes the SAT, ACT, Subject Tests, and AP exams.
+While this will no doubt be a trend among other colleges this year, students should remember that while a college may not require scores, they still very much want (and are actively accepting) them – and this includes the SAT, ACT, and AP exams.

 Don’t forget, the goal is never to do the minimum required – it’s to position yourself as the strongest candidate possible.
 Taking the initiative to go above and beyond will always serve you well, and strong test scores will help you anywhere you apply…especially when other applicants may not be testing at all.